 A wind resource model was developed to study the performance of a 1- MW turbine at the Clure Public Marine Terminal.
 A wind resource file was downloaded from NREL's Wind Toolkit for the Clure Public Marine Terminal location, but such data is subject to significant uncertainty.
 The resource file indicated relatively strong wind energy potential, particularly in the January through April timeframe.
 While a 1-MW turbine was identified as being an appropriate size to meet DSPA's annual future electricity demand, there does not appear to be sufficient open land area at Clure Public Marine Terminal where such a turbine could be installed.
 For a system of this size, a setback radius from existing structures of roughly 80 meters is desirable, but no such area was identified on DSPA property that could meet this criterion.
 This lack of available area was judged to be a fatal flaw in the development of onsite wind.
-While smaller turbines like the 1 MW model assessed, and their levelized cost of electricity is likely to be significantly higher than the \$0.11/kWh levelized electricity cost identified for a 1 MW turbine.
+While smaller turbines could be pursued, their performance is far lower than the performance of larger turbines like the 1 MW model assessed, and their levelized cost of electricity is likely to be significantly higher than the \$0.11/kWh levelized electricity cost identified for a 1 MW turbine.